pydata/xarray/doc/user-guide/terminology.rst

         whilst others are protocols that allow for data access over a network (e.g. Zarr).

     indexing
-        Indexing is how you select subsets of your data which you are interested in.
+        :ref:`Indexing` is how you select subsets of your data which you are interested in.

         - Label-based Indexing: Selecting data by passing a specific label and comparing it to the labels stored in the associated coordinates.
 You can use labels to specify what you want like "Give me the